-Step 1: Pierce the sharp end of the prepared filter cannula through the bottom of a rubber septum and pull it along so that the filter end of the cannula is close to the bottom of the septum.
+Step 1: Pierce the sharp end of the prepared filter cannula through the bottom of a rubber septum and pull it along so that the end of the cannula containing the filter is close to the bottom of the septum.

-Step 3: Insert a bleed needle into the septum on the receiving flask and close the tap to establish a pressure differential.
-Lower the filter cannula down into the liquid.
-Increasing the gas pressure and lowering the height of the receiving flask can help to speed up the filtration.
+Step 3: Insert a bleed needle into the septum on the receiving flask and close the stopcock to establish a pressure differential.
+Lower the filter cannula down into the supernatant.
+For cannula filtrations, it may be necessary to increase the inert gas over-pressure and raise the height of the transfer flask to help speed up the filtration.

-Step 4: Once all filtrate has been transferred, raise the filter cannula above the residual solids and allow any remaining filtrate to pass through the cannula.
-If necessary, add additional solvent to the transfer flask to wash or extract the solids (either by cannula transfer or syringe) and repeat step 3.
+Step 4: Once the filtration is complete, the filter cannula is raised above the solids to allow any remaining filtrate to pass through the cannula.
+If necessary, it is possible to add additional solvent to the transfer flask to wash or extract the solids (by syringe or cannula transfer) and repeat the filtration.